- Home

 Free general advisory and self-help services.
 Appointments required.

-- 1st Tuesday of each month at the Senior Center.
-Call 798-8788 to make an appt.
+- 1st Tuesday of each month

-- If you need legal advice, please contact Contra Costa Senior Legal Services at 925-609-7900
+If you need legal advice, please contact Contra Costa Senior Legal Services at 925-609-7900

 Health Insurance Counseling & Advocacy Program

-• 1st & 3rd Wednesday, 1-4pm
+- 1st & 3rd Wednesday, 1:00-4:00 pm

 Healing Through Grief

-The informal bereavement group for those who have lost a loved one.
+This informal bereavement group for those who have lost a loved one.
 Group members have the opportunity to share their journey and search for healing.

-Services & Resources Available to all Seniors
+Additional Services & Resources Available to all Seniors

 Transportation Services